Are you feeling isolated and stressed?

 A Supportive Community of People in Similar Situations

 - In our private Facebook Group, you can ask for advice on different aspects of the journey.
-For instance, you may want to know what documents it is helpful to have in place before a major healthcare incident, need help understanding different care options, or seek advice about hiring help or choosing a care home.
-There are so many new things we have to deal with and make decisions about, and we can help each other from our own experiences.
+For instance, you may want to know what documents it is helpful to have in place before a major healthcare incident, need help understanding different care options, seek advice about hiring help or choosing a care home.
+There are so many new things we have to deal with and make decisions about – our community members can help each other with knowledge gained our own experiences.

 - You will have a safe, private place to vent!
 Caregiving is not easy.
 Getting our frustrations out, and being heard by people who understand what you are going through, is invaluable.